Quansight/Quansight-website/apps/consulting/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas.md

 ### _Spatialpandas Case_

-The last case used a new package called Spatialpandas.
+The last case used a new package called [Spatialpandas][spatialpandas repo].
 Spatialpandas spatially sorts the data using the Hilbert curve.
 The results of using Spatialpandas are below.
-It wasn’t possible to separate the preprocessing time from the spatial sort time in this case, so they are included together in the sort time column.
+It wasn't possible to separate the preprocessing time from the spatial sort time in this case, so they are included together in the sort time column.

 ![](/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas/spacialpandas-img-11.png)